oblador/react-native-vector-icons/MIGRATION.md

 # Approach
 * Auto call load font on ios so no changes are needed to Info.plist
 * Use gradle to auto copy files on android
-* For fontawesome I've switch to using an iconType as typing was much simpler (instead of a solid prop)
+* For fontawesome switch to using an iconType as typing is much simpler (instead of a solid prop)

 # Questions
 * I have removed the following - what should I put back?